chromaui/chromatic-docs/permalinks.md

 #### Branches that are within forked repositories

-If your projects repository is a fork, it will appear in chromatic with the format organization_name:repository_name.
-For permalinks this means that you need to modify your url as such:
+If your project's repository is a fork, it will appear in Chromatic with the format `organization_name:repository_name`.
+Permalink URLs will need to be modified as such:

 | Branch                                     | Format                              |
 | ------------------------------------------ | ------------------------------------- |